cbutler90/react-music-player/README.md

-# Project Lyrics
+# Project Lyrics (NOTE: for learning purposes - this is from a tutorial)

-Just a project I'm messing around with...

 Develop an elegant React.js Music Application.